 AMATA City Chonburi Industrial Estate currently operates in the areas of over 44.4 square kilometers, covering the areas of 24 subdistricts in 5 districts in Chonburi Province and Chachoengsao Province.
 There are communities in 212 villages surrounding the industrial estate within a radius of 5 kilometers from the edge of the project area, covering an area of over 260 square kilometers, with a census registered population of approximately 315,689 people, but the total population including the non-registered population relocated to work in these areas is approximately 686,876 people (Source: Statistics Report on Population and Housing for the year 2022, Department of Provincial Administration, Ministry of Interior).
 The number of employees working in industrial factories in AMATA City Chonburi Industrial Estate as of 31 December 2022 was more than 210,000.

-AMATA City Rayong Industrial Estate currently operates in the areas of 27 square kilometers covering the areas of 6 subdistricts of 4 districts in Chonburi Province and Rayong Province.
-There are communities in 20 villages surrounding the industrial estate within a radius of 5 kilometers from the edge of project area.
-There are the census registered population of approximately 84,370 people in the surrounding communities, but the total population including the non-registered population relocated to work in these areas is approximately 154,946 people.
-(Source: Official Statistics Registration Systems for the year 2021, Department of Provincial Administration, Ministry of Interior).
-The number of employees working in various industrial factories in AMATA City Rayong Industrial Estate as of 31st December 2021 is more than 81,094 people.
+AMATA City Rayong Industrial Estate currently operates in the areas of 28.6 square kilometers, covering 6 subdistricts of 4 districts in Chonburi and Rayong Province.
+There are 20 villages located within 5 kilometers radius from the edge of project area, and approximately 86,119 people are registered in the census as residing in these surrounding communities.
+However, the total population, including non-registered individuals who relocated to work in the area, is approximately 145,988 people (Source: Official Statistics Registration Systems for the year 2022).
+As of 31 December 2022, the number of employees working in industrial factories within AMATA City Rayong Industrial Estate was more than 82,000.